Free Online Advertising: Getting Started With Google Ad Grants

 Google AdWords vs Google Ad Grants

-To be eligible for a Google Ad Grant, your organization must be based in one of fifty approved countries as well as a nonprofit.
+To be eligible for a Google Ad Grant, your organization must be based in one of the approved countries as well as a nonprofit.
 Most 501(c)3 organizations are eligible, and all interested organizations must also have a substantial website.
 For-profit organizations, government entities, hospitals and medical groups, schools, universities, and childcare centers are not eligible to apply for Google Ad Grants.
+For more information, see Google’s eligibility guidelines.

 What an Ad Grant Gets You

 So what can you buy with grant dollars?
 Google Ad Grants give your organization the buying power to bid on certain keywords.
 For a search word that is used more frequently, the corresponding bid price is higher.
 Depending on what you are advertising for your nonprofit, you can strategically bid on specific keywords to gear your ads toward your audience.
-Your advertisement’s display order will depend on the price of the bid, the relevance of the keyword(s), and the click-through rate (CTR).
+Your advertisement’s display order will depend on the price of the bid, the relevance of the keyword(s), the click-through rate (CTR), and the quality of your ads and website.

 How to Get Started